idea-center/idpc-submit-survey-data/README.md

 Once installed, you can run using the following.
 ```
 cd build/install/idpc-submit-survey-data/bin
-./idpc-submit-survey-data -a "TestClient" -k "ABCDEFG1234567890" -iid 1029 -h resthome.ideasystem.org -p 443 -s -sid 12345 -sgid 54321 -t teach -v
+./idpc-submit-survey-data -a "TestClient" -k "ABCDEFG1234567890" -iid 1029 -h reststage.ideasystem.org -p 80 -sid 12345 -sgid 54321 -t teach -v
 ```
-This will generate random answers for the Teaching Essentials survey (-t) and submit it to the Data Portal that is hosted on resthome.ideasystem.org (-h, -p, and -s) using the given Data Portal credentials (-a and -k).
+This will generate random answers for the Teaching Essentials survey (-t) and submit it to the Data Portal that is hosted on reststage.ideasystem.org (-h, and -p) using the given Data Portal credentials (-a and -k).
 It will associate the data with the given institution (-iid) and use the given a source survey ID and source group ID (-sid and -sdig).
 It will provide verbose output (-v) so you can see what data is pulled down (question IDs) and what data is submitted.